rdowning07/WordScramble/readme.md

 Press Run ▶️ to play!

+🛠️ Updates (Project Enhancements)

+Short Word Validation: Added a guard clause to disallow words shorter than three letters.

+Long Word Bonus: Added a simple scoring bonus (+5) for words with seven or more letters.

+Gameplay Polish: Maintained a clean restart flow using the existing “Restart” button to start a new round.

 📚 Reference

-Based on Paul Hudson’s Project 5: Word Scramble

-from the 100 Days of SwiftUI course on Hacking with Swift .
+Based on Paul Hudson’s Project 5: Word Scramble from the 100 Days of SwiftUI course on Hacking with Swift

 🧾 License